 It was soon after that incident that Carroll Dickerson walked out.
 He just couldn't take it any more.
 Parker and Tom Archia were running him crazy.
 Sometimes we would play a number with no music.
 This is what we called a head number.
 The saxes would start playing something and Tom and Parker would turn their backs and just play something altogether different.

-Shortly after leaving the Henderson band, Marl Young decided to open his own record company.
+Shortly after leaving the Henderson band, Marl Young decided to start his own record company.
 As early as December 1941, Marl and his brothers had opened a small recording studio, Sunbeam Recording & Music Studio, at 4448 South Michigan Avenue.
 When the Sunbeam label was launched five years later its address was at 6128 South Michigan.
 Marl Young already knew something of record company operations through his work for Rhumboogie.
-He expected to draw on the pool of musicians who had worked with him at the Rhumboogie, or whom he knew from his regular participation in the Monday morning breakfast dances at the Club DeLisa.
+He expected to draw on the pool of musicians who had worked with him at the Rhumboogie, or at the Monday morning breakfast dances at the Club DeLisa.
 The key was finding vocalists who would attract the interest of the record-buying public, as T-Bone Walker had been able to do on his Rhumboogie sides.

 The first documentary evidence of the new company is a mention of Sunbeam 101.
 On November 9, 1946 Billboard announced that "Marl Young, Negro orchestra fronter, released his first waxing, Water Boy and The Lord's Prayer, by Robert McFerrin on the new Sunbeam label."
 Robert McFerrin, Sr., was born on March 19, 1921 in Marianna, Arkansas.
 He sang baritone in a gospel group, and become a local gospel soloist of some note.
 During World War II he served in the Army.
 In the 1950s he moved to New York to sing at the Metropolitan Opera.
 He is the father of the eclectic vocalist Bobby McFerrin, who gained fame in 1988 for his novelty song, "Don't Worry, Be Happy."
 Both sides of Sunbeam 101 were gospel numbers.

-From a copy of Sunbeam 101 recently acquired by Dan Kochakian, we learn that the accompaniment was by piano and bass only, not by one of Marl Young's larger groups.
-Also, the matrix numbers indicate a different session from the first Young big band outing (which McFerrin sang on).
+From a copy of Sunbeam 101 in the collection of Dan Kochakian, we learn that the accompaniment was by piano and bass only, not by one of Marl Young's larger groups.
+Also, the matrix numbers indicate a different session from the first Young big band outing (which McFerrin also sang on).
 The matrix numbers are close, however; Sunbeam 101 could have been cut a couple of days earlier.

 Robert McFerrin (voc); Marl Young (p); Robert Lee "Rail" Wilson (b).